containerd/containerd/docs/man/containerd-config.toml.5.md

 Imported files are also versioned, and the version can't be higher than the main config.

+**sched_core**
+: Core scheduling is a feature that allows only trusted tasks to run concurrently on cpus sharing compute resources (eg: hyperthreads on a core).

 **[grpc]**
 : Section for gRPC socket listener settings.
 Contains three properties:
  - **address** (Default: "/run/containerd/containerd.sock")